 I’m approaching this post from the point of view of someone with Dyspraxia and/or female Asperger’s – a high functioning version of Autism.
 It’s really difficult to tell where Dyspraxia ends and Aspergers begins as symptoms overlap regularly and quite often people have both!
-Here are some behaviours which are related to Dyspraxia and/or Aspergers that are obvious in children/teens if you know what to look for.
+Here are some behaviours which are related to Dyspraxia and/or Aspergers that are only obvious in children/teens/young adults if you know what to look for.
 Clearly no one in my life new about these and were just totally perplexed as to why I was so different, including myself.
-Hopefully this post will make things easier for anyone who can relate personally or parents who are confused.
+Hopefully this post will make things easier for parents who are confused or anyone who can relate personally.

 Skipping the crawling stage